island-is/island.is/libs/application/templates/parental-leave/README.md

 Employers review new periods selected/added by applicants then approve or request changes.

+#### Employer requires action on edits

+When employers request changes to edits that the applicant has made.
+The applicant can discard edits or change their edits.

 #### VMST approve edits

 Application that has been edited (edit perios or applied for residence grant) have been sent to VMST again.

+#### VMST requires action on edits

+When VMST request changes to edits that the applicant has made.
+The applicant can discard edits or change their edits.

 #### Additional document required